Programme

 Introduction to Proteins4Singapore - Urban Food Innovations

-Technology Development Driving High Performance Ingredient Production in the Food Space by Prof Thomas Brück
+Technology Driving Ingredient Development in the Food Space by Prof Thomas Brück

 Reverse Engineering Towards Structured Meat Analogue by Prof Thomas Becker